felixgwu/img_classification_pk_pytorch/README.md

 ## File Descriptions
 - *main.py*: main script to train or evaluate models
+- *train.py*: training and evaluation part of the code
 - *config*: storing configuration of datasets (and maybe other things in the future)
 - *utils.pypy*: useful functions
 - *getbest.py*: display the best validation error of each saving folder